Anthony Randolph: United States national team

 Randolph represented the United States national team at the 2015 Pan American Games, where he won a bronze medal.

 Slovenian national team

-On June 23, 2017, it was announced that Randolph would play for the senior Slovenian national team.
+On June 23, 2017, it was announced that Randolph would play for the senior Slovenian national team, after acquiring a Slovenian passport.
 On September 17, 2017, Slovenia defeated Serbia, in the 2017 EuroBasket finals, by a score of 93–85, and thereby claimed the title of EuroBasket champions.
-Randolph was an important member of the team, he contributed 11.7 points, 5.2 rebounds in 24.3 minutes of play on average.
+Randolph was an important member of the team, as he averaged 11.7 points and 5.2 rebounds in 24.3 minutes of play.